OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 1. Navigate to the **./src/commands** folder of your project and open the **commands.js** file.

-1. Insert the following function to the end of the file.
+1. Insert the following function at the end of the file.

     ```javascript
     function prependHeaderOnSend(event) {